filippovisconti/docs/_posts/dphpc/2024-01-21-7-Designing-locks.md

 Instead of proposing an integer, every thread now proposes either 0 or 1

-- Equivalent to “normal” consensus for two threads
+- Equivalent to "normal" consensus for two threads
 - How can we proof this?
 - If we have int_decide(int) as primitive, we can implement bin_decide(bit) and vice-versa ![shutup](/assets/img/ScreenShot%202024-01-07%20at%2012.54.46.png)